Skip to main content

 • Documents

-Errors are results that need to be fixed.
-These issues are a priority to make content accessible to students with disabilities.
+• Errors (marked with a red X) are identified issues that need to be fixed to ensure your content is accessible to students with disabilities.

-Once you go through each of the categories and make the changes and corrections, click the Rescan button at the top of the panel to ensure that everything in the Rich Content Editor is accessible.
-Then close the panel by clicking on the X button.
+4. Once you review each of the categories and make corrections, click the "Rescan" button at the top of the panel to ensure that everything in the Rich Content Editor is accessible.